pbinkley/rcb-manual/sections/14-conclusion.md

 collector's interest in a good collection of anything from postage stamps to incunabula, and perhaps a feeling for the prestige-value of contributions made to the intellectual world.

-&nbsp;{%- include columnbreak.html canvas=368 col=2 -%}&nbsp;We are not yet intellectually prepared to develop these human resources.
+ {% include columnbreak.html canvas=368 col=2 %} We are not yet intellectually prepared to develop these human resources.
 We do not yet know exactly how to instruct the college student of today, the business man of tomorrow, in the techniques and values